-One of our most popular blogs, here’s ten 10 reasons you shouldn’t neglect the margins…
+One of our most popular blogs, here’s 10 simple reasons why fishing margins for carp is a good idea…

 Over the years I have been carp fishing both in France and the UK I have lost count of the number of carp I have caught fishing the margins.
 I would go as far as to say it is my number one choice of feature on any water.

-The less pressured the venue the closer in I would chose to fish.
+The less pressured the venue, the closer in I would choose to fish.
 So here are ten of my reasons why, when you turn up at a new venue in France you should not over look the margins.

 The margins on any lake are the largest feature.
 Stretching all around the perimeter and that of any islands they offer a natural barrier where food will accumulate either by wind action or water movement.
 Food will fall or be thrown in the margins, and aquatic and semi-aquatic life will often lay eggs, hatch larvae or nest in the vegetation lined area of a lake.

-Fish are Drawn to Feed in the Edge
+3. Fish are drawn to feed in the edge

 Pleasure anglers nearly always fish close in, bait close in and throw spare bait in the edge; this in turn attracts fish and conditions them to patrol the margins of a lake.
 How often have you seen walkers, children etc feed the ducks in the edge?
 It stands to reason that any food thrown into a lake will also attract and be eaten by the fish.
 This includes carp, and is all the more true in Spring with flood water entering lakes and the run off from the land being important.